What Are HIPAA Compliance Requirements? [Complete Checklist]

 Therefore, healthcare entities and business associates that process EU citizens’ personal data must ensure compliance with both GDPR and HIPAA.
 They should review their data privacy policies and procedures, implement necessary changes to meet GDPR requirements, and train their staff on the regulations’ provisions.
 Failure to comply with either regulation can result in significant financial penalties and damage to an organization’s reputation.

-Kiteworks Helps Organizations Achieve HIPAA Compliance with a Private Content Network
+Kiteworks Helps Organizations Achieve HIPAA Compliance with a Private Data Network

-The Kiteworks Private Content Network helps covered entities and their business associates achieve and maintain HIPAA compliance by protecting PHI and other sensitive content they share with trusted third parties.
+The Kiteworks Private Data Network helps covered entities and their business associates achieve and maintain HIPAA compliance by protecting PHI and other sensitive content they share with trusted third parties.

 Kiteworks consolidates third-party communications like email, file sharing, managed file transfer, SFTP, and web forms so organizations can control, protect, and track the PHI that’s accessed, sent, stored, and received.
 Security and compliance features include: